 Dominant 7th arpeggios

 Mastering arpeggios is inevitable for anyone who wants to improve its sense of improvisation and bring more musicality to its playing.
-Practicing and mastering them is a necessity for all jazz guitarists, arpeggios are great tools to improvise over chord changes or jazz standards.
+Practicing and mastering them is a necessity for all jazz guitarists, indeed arpeggios are great tools to improvise over chord changes and jazz standards.